-

 Resources

-Description [ca. 1930-2008]
+Description [ca. 1915-2008]

 Summary

 The papers in MS 7440 are arranged into 13 series: 1.
 Correspondence: family, 1956-1971: letters from mother, sister and niece; general, 1949-1984: letters from other artists and writers.
 Some of the correspondents are Edward and Honor Smith, Errol Peisby, Tom and Else Gleghorn, Lloyd Rees, Patrick White, Pam Bell and Desiderius Orban and Alister Kershaw.
 2. Diaries and notebooks, 1948, 1958-1987.
 Diaries kept during Gleeson's travels.
 Notebooks that contain drafts of his writings.
 3. Manuscripts: drafts, typescripts and working notes of writings, including Master pieces of Australian paintings (1969), William Dobell (1964) and Robert Klippel (1983).
 4. Australian National Gallery, 1973-1982: reports, financial statements, some correspondence and minutes of meetings.
 5. William Dobell Art Foundation, 1975-1979: correspondence, reports, photographs and minutes of meetings.
 6. Visual Art Board, 1974-1976: minutes of meetings, grant applications and reports.
 7. Commonwealth Art Advisory Board, 1972-1973: minutes, financial papers, reports and some correspondence.
 8. A bound volume of original artworks and collages created by James Gleeson in 2000 when his life-long partner, Frank O'Keefe, was seriously ill in hospital.
-Gleeson presented the volume to O'Keefe on his recovery (47 boxes, 3 fol. boxes).
+Gleeson presented the volume to O'Keefe on his recovery (47 boxes, 1 fol. boxes, 2 phase boxes).

 The Acc09.018 instalment consists of papers accumulated by Gleeson during the course of his long life and career.
 Over half of this instalment comprises photographic material, which includes images of Gleeson's works in a variety of mediums, photographs from his numerous trips overseas and a small group of family photographs.
 The remainder of the instalment comprises correspondence; diaries; papers relating to Gleeson's involvement with the Dobell Foundation; cuttings from newspapers and magazines; and a small group of invoices and receipts.
-There are a number of notebooks and binders containing Gleeson's notes for books, articles and lectures (62 boxes, 1 fol. box).
+There are a number of notebooks and binders containing Gleeson's notes for books, articles and lectures (62 boxes, 1 fol).

 Biography/History